 The North Atlantic Salmon Conservation Organization (NASCO) has adopted an Action Plan for Application of the Precautionary Approach, which stipulates that management measures should be aimed at maintaining all stocks above their CLs through the use of management targets.
 Conservation Limits for North Atlantic salmon stock complexes have been defined by ICES as the level of a stock (number of spawners) that will achieve long-term average MSY.
-NASCO has adopted the region-specific CLs as limit reference points (Sim); having populations fall below these limits should be avoided with high probability.
+NASCO has adopted the region-specific CLs as limit reference points (Slim); having populations fall below these limits should be avoided with high probability.
 Advice for the Faroe Islands fishery (which historically harvested both 1SW and MSW Atlantic salmon) is currently based upon all NEAC area stocks.
 The advice for the West Greenland fishery (ICES, 2024d) is based upon the Southern NEAC non-maturing 1SW stock and the non-maturing 1SW Atlantic salmon from North America.
 A 75 risk level (probability) of achieving the management objectives (CLs) simultaneously in four regions (Labrador, Newfoundland, Quebec, and Gulf), as well as being above the management objectives for Scotia-Fundy and USA, has been agreed by NASCO for the provision of catch advice at West Greenland.
-No specific risk level has so far been agreed by NASCO for the provision of catch advice at West Greenland.
-No specific risk level has so far been agreed by NASCO for the provision of catch advice at West Greenland.
-No specific risk level has so far been agreed by NASCO for the provision of catch advice at West Greenland.
-No specific risk level has so far been agreed by NASCO for the term of the European stock complexes (two areas and two age classes) and for the ten NEAC countries and two age classes.
+No specific risk level has so far been agreed by NASCO for the provision of catch advice for the Faroe Islands fishery; in the absence of this, ICES uses a 95% probability of meeting individual CLs, applied at the level of the European stock complexes (two areas and two age classes) and for the ten NEAC countries and two age classes.